graphs2go/agrovoc/README.md

 The code includes multiple [Dagster](https://dagster.io/) pipelines.
 Each pipeline (a Dagster "job") has a corresponding shell script in `jobs/`.

-For example, to transform the AGROVOC thesaurus into SHACL and SKOS representations and serialize them as Turtle (`.ttl`) files in `data/output`, run:
+For example, to transform the AGROVOC thesaurus into multiple representations and serialize them as files in `data/output`, run:

-    jobs/skos
+    jobs/files

 ## Structure of this project